By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 546|Page: 1|3 min read

-In allegorical novella Animal Farm, Snowball is a dynamic and complex character who plays a significant role in the unfolding of the story.
-As one of the pigs who leads the rebellion against the human farmer, Snowball is portrayed as an intelligent, charismatic, and idealistic figure who is driven by his desire to create a fair and equal society for all the animals on the farm.
+In the allegorical novella Animal Farm, Snowball is a dynamic and complex character who plays a significant role in the unfolding of the story.
+As one of the pigs who leads the rebellion against the human farmer, Snowball is portrayed as an intelligent, charismatic, and idealistic figure driven by his desire to create a fair and equal society for all the animals on the farm.
 However, as the story progresses, Snowball's character undergoes a transformation, and he becomes embroiled in a bitter power struggle with the other leaders of the farm, ultimately leading to his exile and demonization by his former comrades.

 Furthermore, Snowball is depicted as an idealistic and well-intentioned character who genuinely believes in the principles of Animalism and the idea of a society where all animals are equal.
 He is driven by a sense of justice and fairness, and he is committed to fighting against the oppressive and exploitative practices of the human farmers.
 Snowball's passion for social justice and his belief in the possibility of a better future for all the animals on the farm inspire the other animals to join him in his struggle against their human oppressors.
+His dedication to egalitarian principles highlights his moral integrity and contrasts with the eventual corruption he faces.

 However, as the story progresses, Snowball's character begins to change.
 As the power struggle between him and Napoleon intensifies, Snowball becomes more aggressive and ruthless in his pursuit of control.
 He is willing to use force and manipulation to achieve his goals, and he becomes increasingly authoritarian and dictatorial in his leadership style.
 This shift in Snowball's character is a result of the corrupting influence of power, as he becomes more focused on maintaining his own position of authority rather than on serving the best interests of the farm as a whole.
+This transformation underscores the theme of how power can corrupt even those with the noblest intentions, reflecting the broader allegorical critique of political systems.

 Ultimately, Snowball's downfall comes at the hands of Napoleon, who orchestrates a smear campaign against him and drives him into exile.
 Snowball is demonized as a traitor and a threat to the farm, and he is forced to flee for his life.
 This betrayal by his former comrades is a tragic end to Snowball's character arc, as he is ultimately unable to realize his vision of a fair and equal society for all the animals on the farm.
+His fall from grace serves as a poignant illustration of the dangers of unchecked ambition and the fragility of revolutionary ideals in the face of realpolitik.

 Snowball is a complex and multifaceted character in Animal Farm, who undergoes a transformation from an idealistic and visionary leader to a ruthless and power-hungry dictator.
 His character arc serves as a cautionary tale about the corrupting influence of power and the dangers of sacrificing one's principles for the sake of personal gain.
 Snowball's tragic downfall is a stark reminder of the fragility of idealism in the face of greed and ambition, and his character serves as a powerful symbol of the corrupting nature of authority.
+The narrative of Snowball's rise and fall not only enriches the story but also provides a deeper understanding of Orwell's critique of totalitarian regimes.

 Browse our vast selection of original essay samples, each expertly formatted and styled